Shelburne Falls Trolley Museum

 Please make a Donation to the "Berkshire Hills" Fund.

 According to the website Preserved North American Electric Railway Cars, out of the hundreds of trolley cars to have run in Western Massachusetts (west of Worcester), five survive.
 Two are lightweight cars built in the 1920s for the city of Springfield, MA.
 One is the body of a Holyoke Street Railway car, stored in a warehouse in Holyoke.
 One is our very own Number 10.
-The final car is the "Berkshire Hills", due to arrive at SFTM in 2024.
+The final car is the "Berkshire Hills", which arrived at SFTM in February 2025.

 "Berkshire Hills" was retired in the early 1920s, and was out of service by 1923.
 It was sold in 1932, and converted to a diner for many years, first known as the "Berkshire Hills Diner".
-In the early 1990s, the interior was badly burned in a fire, and after that it was donated to Seashore Trolley Museum, who have very generously agreed to donate it to us.
+In the early 1990s, the interior was badly burned in a fire, and in 1995 it was donated to, and moved to, Seashore Trolley Museum.
+In 2023 Seashore Trolley Museum very generously agreed to donate it to us.

 As the only other preserved wooden Western Massachusetts trolley car, the "Berkshire Hills" is an excellent contrast to our Number 10.
-While Number 10 was a workhorse, "Berkshire Hills" shows the elegance of the trolley era, and the superb craftsmanship of Western Massachusetts.
+While Number 10 was a workhorse, the "Berkshire Hills" was a showhorse.
+It demonstrates the elegance of the trolley era, and the superb craftsmanship of Western Massachusetts.

 Needless to say, an extra fare was charged for the privilege of riding in these deluxe cars, but it must have been well worth it - for the 48-mile trip through the Berkshires certainly was one of the most, if not the most, scenic of any trolley ride in New England.